Next-Generation Science Center

 In the same way, the completion of the Center—built by and for our united Roanoke family—will only be realized when all alumni, friends, students, and faculty come together in support of this vital project.
 Roanoke is a family-for-life community—based on gratitude and pride—and the Science Center is a crucial connection to the future growth and vitality of the College.

-Join us with your leadership gift, and help push Roanoke Beyond the Rise.
+Join us with your leadership gift.